The Construction of a Parisian Icon | Design & Architectural Style of Eiffel Tower

 While building such a tall structure, the engineers behind the tower were aware that the tower needed to be able to withstand wind.
 Eiffel used empirical methods to determine the effects of wind and graphical methods to calculate the strength of the tower.
 Keeping this in mind, the tower was designed to minimize wind resistance.
 However, when the winds are strong, the Eiffel Tower sways by up to 9 cm (3.5 in).

 Along the frieze that runs along the four sides of the tower, you will find engravings of the names of 72 French scientists, engineers, and mathematicians in recognition of their contributions to the building of the tower.
-He wanted the future visitors to view the names of those who were behind the creation of this important tower.
+Gustav wanted future visitors to view the names of those who were behind the creation of this important tower.
 At the beginning of the 20th century, the engravings were painted over, but they were restored in 1986–87.
 Unfortunately, not a single name belongs to a woman.
-Some popular names that appear here include: Monge, Cuvier, Laplace, Ampère, Lavoisier, Gay-Lussac, Arago, Bichat, Daguerre, and Le Verrier.
+Some popular names that appear here include Monge, Cuvier, Laplace, Ampère, Lavoisier, Gay-Lussac, Arago, Bichat, Daguerre, and Le Verrier.

 Color of the Eiffel Tower